bbauska/JS-CellarDoor/README.md

 <h1 id="js31">31.
 Challenge: Reverse String Recursion</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-## Instructions
+<h3>Instructions

 Write a function called `reverseString` that takes in a string and returns the reversed version of the string.
 Be sure to use recursion in your solution.

 <h3>Function Signature</h3>